 In a catastrophic injury claim, like a spine injury or wrongful death, the damages could run into the millions of dollars.
 California has one of the lowest auto insurance minimum requirements in the country.
 As a result, many tortfeasors (negligent drivers) do not have nearly enough coverage to provide fair compensation in these situations.

 To obtain additional compensation, these victims could sue the tortfeasors individually.
 But such actions are cumbersome and often unsuccessful.
 Due to property exemptions and bankruptcy laws, most people are effectively judgement-proof.

-So, a Campbell personal injury attorney often utilizes vicarious liability, or third-party liability, theories.
+So, a San Jose personal injury attorney often utilizes vicarious liability, or third-party liability, theories.
 While the tortfeasor is individually and morally responsible for the wreck, a third party often could have prevented the wreck from happening.
 So, that third party could be financially responsible for car crash damages.

 A captain is ultimately responsible for the crew’s conduct, and a coach is ultimately responsible for the team’s performance.
 In the same way, employers are ultimately responsible for the negligence of their employees.

 If the tortfeasor was a taxi driver, Uber driver, truck driver, or other commercial operator, the respondeat superior theory typically applies.
 This theory has three basic elements in California:

 - Employer: In California, most commercial operators are owner-operators or independent contractors, at least for most purposes.
 But for negligence purposes, these individuals are usually employees.
 Some general degree of employer control is all that’s required.

 - Scope of Employment: California law also interprets this respondeat superior prong in broad, victim-friendly terms.
 Any act which benefits the employer in any way is usually within the scope of employment.
 That includes activities like driving an empty bus to a garage.